B i o g r a p h y

 David Kerber began his classical vocal training at the age of five with the Wilten Boys' Choir and studied there for twenty years with Prof. Johannes Stecher.
 He continues to study with Lucja Zarzycka.

-Song is his great passion, which is why he was able to create the evening "Write to me or I'll die" with Austrian actress Maresa Hörbiger and has already given several song recitals, including his evening "Die Dichterliebe - ein leuchtung Traum" (Poet's Love - a bright dream), at the Semmering Cultural Summer Festival and at Jeunesse, among others.
-With the project "Der Dichter Liebe" (Poet's Love), Leah Maria Huber, David Kerber, and Miriam Reinstadler wrote and directed an original piece centered around the essence of Robert Schumann's Dichterliebe (Poet's Love).
-This melodrama, which was enthusiastically received by the audience, led the trio, among other things, to the artistic direction of their newly founded festival "Alles Lied" (Everything Song) in Breitenwang, Tyrol.
-He has also already proven his vocal prowess on screen, singing the soundtrack for Josef Bierbichler's 2018 film "Zwei Herren im Anzug" (Two Gentlemen in Suits).
-He pays particular attention to Baroque music and recently recorded the role of the Evangelist in the St. Matthew Passion with the Academia Jacobus Stainer and the Wilten Boys' Choir.
+Song is his great passion, and so he was able to create the evening "Write to me or I will die" with the Austrian actress Maresa Hörbiger and has already given several song recitals with his evening "The Poet's Love - a bright dream", including at the Semmering Cultural Summer Festival and at Jeunesse.
+With his latest program "Self-Confession", he enjoyed great success in two song recitals with works by Beethoven, Schumann and Wolf at "Alles Lied" in Breitenwang and the Schubertiade Wieden in Vienna with his pianist Alejandro Pico-Leonis.
+With the project "The Poet's Love", Leah Maria Huber, David Kerber and Miriam Reinstadler wrote and staged an original piece centered on the essence of Robert Schumann's Poet's Love.
+This melodrama, which was brilliantly received by the audience, led the trio, among other things, to the artistic direction of the newly founded festival "Alles Lied." in Breitenwang in Tyrol.
+He has also proven his vocal prowess on screen, singing the score for Josef Bierbichler's 2018 film "Zwei Herren im Anzug" (Two Gentlemen in Suits).

-David Kerber has been a permanent ensemble member of the Vienna Volksoper since the 2022/23 season and also made his debut as Tamino in Mozart's The Magic Flute with the Dutch National Touring Opera in the Netherlands under Marcus Merkel.
-David Kerber's repertoire at the Vienna Volksoper includes not only Tamino but also Alfredo in Verdi's La Traviata and the Helmsman in Richard Wagner's "The Flying Dutchman."
-The 2023/24 season saw the young Tyrolean's first appearance in a Richard Wagner Ring opera, singing Froh in Rheingold under Marek Janowski at the Stuttgart State Opera.
-In the 2024/25 season, David Kerber continued his collaboration with Franui, which began in 2012, playing Sandor Barinkay in their world premiere of "Das Lied vom Rand der Welt oder Der "Zigeunerbaron" (The Song from the Edge of the World or The Gypsy Baron) based on a libretto by Roland Schimmelpfennig.
-He also made his concert debut at the Vienna Konzerthaus, singing works by the Strauss dynasty with Vera-Lotte Böcker and the Strauss Festival Orchestra under the direction of Vinzenz Praxmarer.
-He will also give two recitals with works by Beethoven, Schumann, and Wolf at "Alles Lied" in Breitenwang and the Schubertiade Wieden in Vienna with his pianist Alejandro Pico-Leonis, before concluding his season with Alfredo in "La Traviata" at the newly founded Vienna Opera Summer.
+David Kerber has been a permanent member of the Vienna Volksoper ensemble since the 2022/23 season and also made his debut as Tamino in Mozart's The Magic Flute with the Dutch National Touring Opera in Holland under Marcus Merkel.
+In addition to Tamino, David Kerber's repertoire at the Vienna Volksoper includes Alfredo in Verdi's La Traviata and the Helmsman in Richard Wagner's "The Flying Dutchman."
+The 2023/24 season brought two international engagements: he was invited to make his debut at the Vlaamse Opera Antwerp as "Alfred" in "Die Fledermaus" under Alexander Joel and to celebrate his first appearance in a Ring opera by Richard Wagner at the Stuttgart State Opera as Froh in "Rheingold" under Marek Janowski.
+In the 2024/25 season, David Kerber continued his collaboration with Franui, which began in 2012, playing Sandor Barinkay in their world premiere of "Das Lied vom Rand der Welt oder Der "Zigeunerbaron" (The Song of the Edge of the World or The Gypsy Baron) based on a libretto by Roland Schimmelpfennig.
+He also made his concert debut at the Vienna Konzerthaus, singing works from the Strauss dynasty with Vera-Lotte Böcker and the Strauss Festival Orchestra under the direction of Vinzenz Praxmarer.

-David Kerber is also a prizewinner of numerous competitions and foundations, for example he was awarded the Professor Armin Weltner Foundation's Promotion Prize from Zurich at La Scala in Milan and he has been named a multiple prizewinner of the 2021 International Haydn Singing Competition in Rohrau, the 36th Concorso Internationale di Canto "Maria Caniglia" in Sulmona and the Zukunftsstimmen competition by Elina Granča.
+David Kerber is also a prizewinner of numerous competitions and foundations, for example he was awarded the Professor Armin Weltner Foundation's Prize from Zurich at La Scala in Milan and he has been named a multiple prizewinner of the 2021 International Haydn Singing Competition in Rohrau, the 36th Concorso Internationale di Canto "Maria Caniglia" in Sulmona and the Zukunftsstimmen competition by Elina Granča.